Briareos/BriareosAclBundle/README.md

 So one user can have multiple roles and each role may grant multiple permissions.
 Permissions are pulled from permission containers that are tagged with `security.permission_container`.
 There should be a maximum of one permission container per bundle.
+It integrates nicely with *SonataAdminBundle*.

 ## Instructions

 1. Your user class must implement `Briareos\AclBundle\Entity\AclSubject` interface.

-1. Map the interface to your user bundle, so that relationships can work
+1. Map the interface to your user bundle, so that relationships can work:

         # app/config/config.yml
         doctrine: